Purchase of Animals, Drugs, and Supplies

 Animal vendors are approved by CMP veterinary staff, based on routine assessment of health data and animal quality.
 If an investigator wishes to receive animals from another source (another institution, overseas, etc) the animal shipment must be coordinated and approved by a CMP clinical veterinarian prior to moving the animals.
 This will ensure that CMP staff is fully prepared to house the incoming animals and effectively protect the rest of the animal population from potential pathogen exposure from a new group.

 Rodents must be purchased through or in coordination with the CMP offices.
-Several CMP approved commercial vendors have been selected based on health monitoring programs and animal quality.
+One TAMUS supplier, TIGM* and Several CMP approved commercial vendors have been selected based on health monitoring programs and animal quality.
 Research staff can utilize a variety of parameters such as age, sex, strain, stock number, and specific dates of birth when ordering animals.
 If questions arise concerning a particular animal model, technical assistance is available through CMP and commercial vendor representatives.
 Special arrangements with CMP veterinary and supervisory staff are required if rodents are requested from sources/locations other than those that are CMP-approved.

 Rabbits must be purchased through, or in coordination with, CMP from commercial specific-pathogen-free (SPF) breeders.
 SPF rabbits are free from the respiratory pathogens Bordetella and Pasteurella.
 Dogs and cats must be acquired through, or in coordination with, CMP.
 These animals are conditioned, purpose-bred animals purchased through USDA registered dealers.
 Specific quarantine periods are required and include a veterinary supervised program and minimal base line data collection.
 Please call for details of the quarantine program or if there are special project requirements.
 Price information about dogs and cats is available through the CMP support office.